koenderks/aRtsy/README.md

 <img src='https://github.com/koenderks/aRtsy/raw/master/man/figures/logo.png' width='149' height='173' alt='logo' align='right' margin-left='20' margin-right='20'/>

 `aRtsy` is an attempt at making generative art available for the masses in a simple and standardized format.
 The package combines several algorithms for creating paintings in `ggplot2` that have the potential to be different (often depending on the set `seed`).
-Each type of algorithm is implemented in a separate function.
+Each type of painting is implemented in a separate function.

 Contributions to `aRtsy` are much appreciated.
 Good luck hunting for some great `seed`'s!